-Are you a big fan of Batik?
-Solo is famous for the quality of its Batik.
-Klewer market is a traditional market where you can find a lot of different varieties and quality of Batik.
+Are you a big fan of batik cloth?
+Solo is famous for the quality of its batik.
+Klewer market is a traditional market where you can find a lot of different varieties and quality of batik.
 I remember my mom always included a visit to Klewer market in Solo on her itinerary every time we visited our grandma in Boyolali.
 You’re guaranteed to find some nice batik here if you look.

 2. Hunting for some antique at Pasar Triwindu

-Pasar Triwindu is the antique / flea market of Solo.
+Pasar Triwindu is the antique/flea market of Solo.
 The market is located in the city center and is heaven for people who are interested in antiques (Javanese daggers, leather puppets, decorations, etc).
 Of course you do have to be careful when shopping here.
 Just like Jalan Surabaya in Jakarta there are a lot of fake products sold here.
-Still Pasar Triwindu is enjoyable.
-Exploring Pasar Triwindu feels like walking through a museum.
+Still, shopping in Pasar Triwindu is an enjoyable experience.
+Exploring Pasar Triwindu feels just like walking through a museum.
 The market is relatively tidy and clean.
 It is quite nice for window shopping, or just taking some photos and just enjoying an afternoon stroll if you are looking for things to do in Solo.

 3. Get lost in Laweyan Batik Village

-If you are in search of classic Batik then you need to visit Laweyan Batik Village.
-The village is famous for its history.
-In the past a lot of wealthy batik businessmen lived here.
-Visiting Lawelyn feels a tiny bit like you are stepping back into the past.
+If you are in search of classic batik then you need to visit Laweyan Batik Village.
+This village is famous for its history – in the past a lot of wealthy batik businessmen lived here.
+Visiting Laweyan feels a tiny bit like you are stepping back into the past.
 You can walk through the small alleys, see old spots/buildings that are very attractive and also do a bit of boutique shopping.
-When you visit Laweyan you can learn how to make batik, see how Batik is created and do some batik shopping.
+When you visit Laweyan you can learn how to make batik, see how batik is created and do some batik shopping.

 4. The Old Royal Palace